coleifer/peewee/docs/peewee/framework_integration.rst

 FastAPI
 -------

-FastAPI is an async framework and can be used with Peewee's :ref:`asyncio` integration.
+FastAPI is an async framework and can be used with Peewee's :ref:`pwasyncio` integration.

 The following example demonstrates how to: